 - No other profiles: Make sure that the influencer has profiles in other networks.
 An Instagram account all alone by itself is more than unusual.

 - A small amount of video views: Only 200 out of 100,000 followers on average watch the videos published by the so-called influencer?
 This is a clear sign that something is fishy.

 It is hard to identify fake followers at first sight.
 But some influencer marketing platforms offer features which are a great help for identifying scammers such as graphics and metrics on the quality of followers.

 As outlined in this article, it is not enough to simply search for profiles with a lot of followers when looking for influencers.
 In order to find the right opinion leaders for a successful cooperation you should take your time and look at all criteria that are important for your company or brand.
 Oftentimes, Micro Influencers with a small community will turn out to be the best choice.

 The search for influencers can be time-consuming but it pays off.
 As statistics show, influencers have high credibility, especially with younger consumers, influence their purchase decisions and increase your own reach.
 This is why an investment in a brand ambassador will pay off after a short period of time, provided you have chosen the right one.

 With or without influencers, it is crucial to always keep an overview of successful content marketing.
 With Swat.io you can plan and coordinate all content for your channels centrally, assign clear areas of responsibility and much more.
 Our functions for social media monitoring enable you to generate industry insights and help you in finding influencers in your area.
-Get your free demo now!
+Start a free trial now!